Save the Date

 Schedule of Events

-Morning (9:00-12:00): The first half of the day student surveys, which are required for all students.
+Morning (9:00-12:00): During the first half of the day, all students will participate in Assessment Morning for approximately 90 minutes.
 Students will be assigned to a classroom location and time slot where they will take two of three surveys based on their classification (the Healthy Minds Study, the National Survey of Student Engagement, and the USG Core IMPACTS Survey).
 These assessments provide essential data for program evaluation and evidence-based decision making at GCSU.
 Faculty and staff will also take the Healthy Minds Faculty and Staff Survey during this time.

-Afternoon (11:00-2:00): Students, faculty, and staff are invited to participate in a highly interactive wellness event on Front Campus focused on mental health, personal growth, and belonging.
-Using the nationally recognized Fresh Check Day model, each booth has learning objectives and engaging activities that reinforce GCSU's commitment to holistic wellbeing.
+Afternoon (11:00-2:00): Following Assessment Morning, students, faculty, and staff are invited to participate in a highly interactive wellness event on Front Campus focused on mental health, personal growth, and belonging.
+Using the nationally recognized Fresh Check Day model and featuring 12 activities, each booth has learning objectives and engaging activities that reinforce GCSU's commitment to holistic wellbeing.

 FAQs for Faculty